Atchaw/Live-Data-Analysis-and-Processing/README.md

 # Live-Data-Analysis-and-Processing
 Challenge 6 in the 4TH FUTURE-IOT PHD SCHOOL (https://school.future-iot.org/)
 Teams:
-BUCHI Baptiste
+BUCHI Baptiste,
-TAKOUGANG Sylvain
+TAKOUGANG Sylvain,
-GARAH Abdelhamid
+GARAH Abdelhamid,
-MEHRI Hiba
+MEHRI Hiba.

 Goal : A tool to create engagement by processing in real time a keynote livestream to make content for social networks.